 Classrooms and drill grounds are available to public safety agencies when not in use by the department.

-Teaches, mentors, coaches, and develops new recruits during a 16-week Academy where they complete 640 hours of instruction in basic firefighting skills.
-In addition, new recruits receive State Firefighter I and II, Hazardous Materials FRO, Rescue Systems I, and ICS 100 and 200 certification.
+Coach and develop new recruits during a 16-week Academy with 640 hours of instruction in basic firefighting skills.
+New recruits receive certification for:

-Coordinates programs, training, and CE for CPR, PALS, ACLS, EMT-1, and Paramedic recertification.
-Responsible for EMS-related issues.
+Coordinates EMS-related issues including training and continuing education for CPR, PALS, ACLS, EMT-1, and Paramedic recertification.

-Manages both emergency and non-emergency communications and acts as the interdepartmental liaison for contract agencies.
+Manages emergency and non-emergency communications and acts as liaison for contract agencies.

 Serves as Incident Safety Officers at all Multiple Alarm incidents.

-Responsible for research and development of new policy and updates regarding, equipment, techniques, programs, and products.
+Provides new policy and updates regarding equipment, techniques, and programs.

-Provides photo and video support for training and emergency incidents.
-Safety equipment and clothing are disbursed and monitored through the Division of Training.
+Creates photo and video support for training and emergency incidents.

-Provides California Department of Motor Vehicles Class B testing and monitors break-in of new engineers and manipulative testing.
+Provides California Department of Motor Vehicles Class B testing and monitors new engineers and manipulative testing.